dominikrys/dominikrys.github.io/content/posts/zsh-in-git-bash-on-windows/index.md

 ## Installing oh-my-zsh

 From this point, your Git Bash will behave essentially like a Unix Zsh shell.
-To install oh-my-zsh, you run the usual command that you'd run on any Unix shell:
+To install oh-my-zsh, run the usual command that you'd run in any Zsh shell:

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"